 Finally, Sudden Death stopped playing punching bag.
-“OK, old man,” he said.
-“You’ve shown me what you can dish out, now it’s time for the main course!”
+“Okay, old man,” he said.
+“You’ve shown me what you can dish out — now it’s time for the main course!”
 His body was glowing all over as he leaped into the air.

 When he began to descend upon Hawk, Sudden Death raised both fists in the air and drove them down.
 “I hope you like it hot!”
 His fists connected, and there was a huge explosion.

 The crowd that had gathered to watch the ensuing battle let out a loud, collective gasp.
 Renee, who had gotten to safety when Hawk arrived, stood slack-jawed as sand and smoke filled the air.
-The center of the explosive impact had been right where Hawk was standing seconds ago.
+The center of the explosive impact had been right where Hawk had been standing seconds ago.

-The rescued humpback whale continued to swim out into the Pacific Ocean waters and soon joined the rest of its group.
-Overhead, a golden armored figure turned back toward the shore line.
+The rescued humpback whale continued to swim out into the Pacific Ocean waters and soon joined its pod.
+Overhead, a golden-armored figure turned back toward the shore line.
 “Now that Shamu’s back with her family, I better hurry back and tell that cute Betty everything’s cool,” Golden Eagle said.

 The young woman smiled.
-“My name is Lisa,” she said as she offered her hand in greeting.
+“My name is Lisa,” she said, offering her hand in greeting.
 “Lisa Morel.
 I’m an oceanographer and new to this area.”

 The hero took her hand carefully.
-His gauntlet did not allow him to touch what he imagined was soft, gentle skin.
+His gauntlet didn’t allow him to touch what he imagined was soft, gentle skin.
 “I’m the Golden Eagle, one of the Titans West.
 A pleasure to meet you.”

 “Same here.
 Thanks so much for your help.”
 She brushed her long blonde curls back behind her left ear.
 “She was pretty good-sized, and I couldn’t have moved her on my own.”
 Lisa batted her eyes.